benoitdavidfr/inspireinoai/README.md

 The source file corresponds to [discoveryinoai.yaml](https://raw.githubusercontent.com/benoitdavidfr/inspireinoai/master/discoveryinoai.yaml).

-These definitions are designed to be conformant to the Inspire regulations.
+These specifications are designed so that the thematic application implmenting them will be conformant to the Inspire regulations.

+These specifications can be used in several ways:
+  * natively implement API to make a thematic application compliant to Inspire,
+  * build a bridge between the OAI world and the OG/ISO191xx world, in one way or the other.